 Getting your Austin Area Home Ready to Sell

-I’ve bought and sold my fair share of homes personally.
+I’ve personally bought and sold my fair share of homes.
 I have also bought and sold plenty of homes for my clients.
-As a real estate broker and investor, I can tell you first hand there’s nothing that I’ve seen that helps to sell a home quicker than having a nice clean home that’s move-in ready.
+As a real estate broker and investor, I can tell you firsthand there’s nothing that I’ve seen that helps to sell a home quicker than having a nice clean home that’s move-in ready.
 It’s really the easiest, least expensive and most logical thing to do to get a home ready to put on the market.
 Generally for less than $500 and a day’s worth of your time you can have your property looking in tip top shape.
-My strategy is to show potential buyers a property where all they have to do is move in.
-I feel this keeps the purchase price much higher when a buyer’s “to do list” on a potential home purchase has nothing on it.
+My goal is to show potential buyers a property where all they have to do is move-in.
+I feel this keeps the offer prices higher when a buyer’s “to do list” on a potential home purchase has nothing on it.

 A Clean Home Sells!